Youssef-Najjarine/Youssef-Najjarine/README.md

 - :coffee: Open to anything and everything!

-####  You can check it out here:  https://youssef-najjarine.github.io/portfolio/
+####  Check out my portfolio here:  https://youssef-najjarine.github.io/portfolio/
 # :left_speech_bubble:   About Me

 Hi, My name is Youssef Najjarine.
 I am a software developer with a passion for finding solutions and implementing new processes to facilitate production.
 I aim to continually develop more skills in software development and achieve personal growth.